rightsell/latex-workshop/guide/installing-latex.md

 ## Linux

-Use your distribution's package manager, or [Tex Live](https://www.tug.org/texlive/)
+Use your distribution's package manager to install texlive packages, or use the installer from the [Tex Live website](https://www.tug.org/texlive/) to get started, and use the command `tlmgr` to install and update LaTeX packages.